victoriadrake/victoriadrake.github.io/README.md

 If you find a mistake or bug, please open an issue so it can be fixed!

-**Note**: Guest blog posts or requests for placing links in posts are not accepted.
+I don't accept guest blog posts or requests for placing links in posts.

 ## License